hpgbproductions/FltRec/README.md

 ####Commands Reference

+Notice about Data Sets:
+This program splits the list of recorded information into four categories:
+- M (Movement): Position and rotation.
+- S (Standard): Basic control axes, Throttle, and Brake.
+- E (Extra): Trim and VTOL sliders, and landing gear.
+- A (Advanced): Weapons and activation groups.
+Recording settings will determine which data sets are recorded.
+During playback, this information is checked.
+A recorded data set will be locked from player input during playback.

 [Actions] `FltRec_ClearSet (char set)`
 Delete a data set from the currently loaded data.
 `set`: Character corresponding to the data set.
 May be M, S, E, or A.